emilypx/appfair.github.io/index.md

  From there, you can launch the **App Fair.app** catalog browser application to start searching for apps.

 As an alternative means of installation, you can download and unzip the [App-Fair-macOS.zip](https://github.com/appfair/App/releases/download/App-Fair/App-Fair-macOS.zip) file directly.
-Since the `App Fair.app` app is not "notarized", you will need to first launch it by command-clicking the app and selecting the "Open…" menu.
+Since the `App Fair.app` app is not "notarized", you will need to first launch it by command-clicking the app and then selecting the "Open…" menu item.
 This will have to be done *twice*, both times accepting the warning about launching an un-notarized app.

 Note that once you have installed and launched the `App Fair.app` a first time, subsequent updates will take place via the App Fair itself, and you will no longer need to perform any special steps to launch the app.